Unit 6 - Practice Quiz

 44 An algorithm running in time belongs to which time complexity class?

-A. Logarithmic time
+A. Factorial time

 B. Polynomial time